Most hardware ventures don’t fail because the idea was bad.

 One Foot in the Boardroom

 That experience changes how you see everything.
-It means we understand the commercial pressures, the stakeholder dynamics and the real cost of getting decisions wrong in a way that most external consultants simply don't.
+It means I understand the commercial pressures, the stakeholder dynamics and the real cost of getting decisions wrong in a way that most external consultants simply don’t.

 Colorful metal bicycle frames on display in a warehouse or store.